mcp-virustotal

 • Name: get_ip_relationship

 • Description: Query a specific relationship type for an IP address with pagination support.
-Choose from 12 relationship types including communicating files, historical SSL certificates, WHOIS records, resolutions, and threat actors
+Choose from 15 relationship types including communicating files, historical SSL certificates, WHOIS records, resolutions, threat actors, and votes

 • Parameters: